home-assistant/home-assistant.io/source/_integrations/pilight.markdown

 Pilight dimmer devices, which can have different brightness values, can be used as a light.
 The configuration parameters are the same for dimmers and switches, but dimmers support a minimum and maximum dimming level.

-The dimlevel_min and dimlevel_max settings are to be set in the range of 0 to 15, as used by pilight.
-Any dimming performed by Home Assistant (most likely in a 0 to 100 range) will be converted as percentage of the available configured range in Pilight.
+The `dimlevel_min` and `dimlevel_max` settings are to be set in the range of `0` to `15`, as used by pilight.
+Any dimming performed by Home Assistant (most likely in a `0` to `100` range) will be converted as a percentage of the available configured range in Pilight.

 {% configuration %}
 lights: